pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/scim/okta.md

 ## Enabling SCIM Provisioning Actions

-To configure the actions that Okta will send to the Pulumi Service, you need to enable them.
+To configure the actions that Okta will send to the Pulumi Cloud, you need to enable them.

 1. Under the **Provisioning** tab, click **Edit**.
 2. While you are in the **To App** section, check **Enable** on the following: